emma-sax4/emmasax4.info/_blog_posts/adding-lightbox-to-a-jekyll-website.md

 date: 2020-08-23 23:05:00 -0500
 ---

-In July, as I worked on adding more LEGOs to my [LEGO page](/interests-and-hobbies/legos/), I realized something.
+In July, as I worked on adding more LEGO entries to my [LEGO page](/interests-and-hobbies/lego/), I realized something.
 I was adding a _lot_ of pictures.
 And over time, I'd slowly be adding more.
 And images, unless you make them really tiny, take up a lot of precious screen space, requiring users to scroll a lot more to bypass lists of pictures.
 And if they're not zoommable, what does somebody do when they want to take a closer look?

 So, the answer to my questions was, to make pictures zoommable, and then show a thumbnail on the general page.
 This way, the image a user sees on the page is tinier (think 200 pixels wide), and then when they click it, it becomes full-screen (perhaps around 600 pixels wide).